capeprivacy/documentation/docs/libraries/cape-python/policies.md

 # Policies

-The Cape Python API requires data policies in YAML format.
+Cape Python requires data policies in YAML format.
 This example describes all the available YAML objects.

 ``` yaml
 # Required.
 The policy name.